What to look for in a pregnancy seatbelt positioner?

-- Look at the design to see if there is excess slack in the seat belt should the device fail or compress.
+3. Look at the design to see if there will be excess slack in the seat belt should the device fail or compress.

 - If the lap belt is still crossing your belly, is there cushioning that goes between you and the lap belt?
-Just like car seat technicians do not recommend children using thick coats in car seats because the padding will compress during a crash and the harness straps will likely be too loose, you want to make sure the positioner you choose does not have padding between you and the seat belt that will compress during the crash allowing you to move farther forward before the seat belt stops you
+Car seat technicians do not recommend children using thick coats in car seats because the padding will compress during a crash and the harness straps will likely be too loose.
+For the same reason, you want to make sure the positioner you choose does not have padding between you and the seat belt that will compress during the crash allowing you to move farther forward before the seat belt stops you

 Why Tummy Shield is the Safest Choice

-Tummy Shield is one of the devices that creates an anchor point between the legs, redirecting the lap belt completely away from the pregnant belly.
+Tummy Shield is one of the devices that creates an anchor point between the legs.
+It redirects the lap belt completely away from the pregnant belly.

 - While the Tummy Shield looks like a nice soft pad, inside that pad is a heavy-duty single-piece stainless steel plate and anchor.
 The stainless steel is held in place in the car with a strap that wraps vehicle seat.
-This has been strength tested to ensure it will not break from crash forces and is at least as strong as the seat belt itself.
+Tummy Shield was strength tested to ensure it will not break from crash forces.
+It is at least as strong as the seat belt itself.

-- The Tummy Shield has been through multiple rounds of crash tests, both where it was created in Australia and in the U.S. The tests show the seat belt still performs to federal standards (FMVSS 209 and AU standards) while using the Tummy Shield.
+- The manufacturer crash tested Tummy Shield in Australia.
+We had a U.S. lab run additional crash tests.
+The tests show the seat belt still performs to federal standards (FMVSS 209 and AU standards) while using the Tummy Shield.

 - The anchor on the Tummy Shield should be positioned right at the pregnant woman’s crotch per the instructions.
 Some other hook positioners sit at the front of the vehicle seat so there are inches to move forward before even contacting the seat belt (assuming the other devices’ hook construction stays intact).

-Pregnancy seat belt adjusters are not federally regulated yet.
+There are no federal regulations yet for pregnancy seat belt adjusters.
 Put your baby’s safety in a product that has gone above and beyond to prove its performance in a crash.

 Tummy Shield is the number one choice by prenatal care providers and safety experts, it’s the ONLY seat belt for pregnant moms that actually protects unborn baby in the event of a crash, is comfortable for moms-to-be, and is easy to use and transfer from seat to seat.